mmjmike/CombLabel/README.md

     for a given list of amino acid types and ELB file, and performs price optimization of the schemes based on amino acid prices and availability of particular labeling types
+* **CombLabel.py** - main script that calculates optimal (or price-optimal) sequence-specific combinatorial labeling schemes for a given sequence, NCS, labeled amino acid stock and amino acid prices.
+It also can take already obtained assignment into account.
 * **CombLabel_check.py** - calculates labeling dictionary for particular
     protein sequence and UUCSL solution and prints out solution statistics